-Monitoring is the responsibility of the head teacher, named governor and teacher with responsibility for sex and relationship education.
+Monitoring is the responsibility of the headteacher, named governor and teacher with responsibility for Relationship and Sex education.

 The school will assess the effectiveness of the aims, content and methods in promoting students' learning by lesson observation, sampling teachers planning, questionnaires to teachers and children and feedback from parents.